 Each of the eight new build properties house an individual 6kW Kensa Shoebox heat pump inside the home, connected to one of three communal borehole arrays.
 One of the communal boreholes feeds two properties, with the two remaining communal borehole arrays – consisting of two boreholes per array – feeding the remaining six properties, with one communal array per three properties.

-This system architecture, referred to as ‘micro ground source heat networks’ by Kensa, means the installations are eligible for generous subsidies through the Non Domestic Renewable Heat Incentive (RHI) due to their ‘district’ nature.
+This system architecture, referred to as ‘micro ground source heat networks’ by Kensa, means the installations are eligible for generous subsidies through the Non Domestic Renewable Heat Incentive (RHI – this scheme has closed)) due to their ‘district’ nature.

 The flexibility of the micro ground source heat network design means the installation could be staggered to fit with the progress of the build, and by employing a diversity factor across the array, a lesser number of deeper boreholes was required compared to using individual boreholes connected to individual heat pumps.